chapel-lang/chapel/doc/technotes/errorHandling.rst

 Strict Error Mode
 +++++++++++++++++
-When the ``--strict-errors`` flag is passed to the Chapel compiler, it will disallow the *Default Policy* described above.
-As such, every throwing call must be handled by a *Specified Policy*.
-This forces throwing calls to be explicitly marked and handled by the user.
+When the ``--strict-errors`` flag is passed to the Chapel compiler, it will disable the insertion of *implicit handlers* as described above.
+As such, every throwing call must be handled by an *explicit handler*.

+By forcing users to explicitly mark throwing calls and handle errors, the program's control flow becomes clearer to the user and the reader.

 Current Limitations